Chad Wiseman

 Chad Wiseman (born March 25, 1981) is a Canadian professional ice hockey coach and former player.
 As a player, he played 9 games in the National Hockey League for the San Jose Sharks and New York Rangers between 2003 and 2005.
 After retiring in 2015, he became the head coach and general manager of the New York/Metropolitan Riveters of the National Women's Hockey League from 2015 to 2018.
-He is currently the head coach for the Guelph Storm of the Ontario Hockey League.
+He was the head coach for the Guelph Storm of the Ontario Hockey League from 2022 to 2024.

 Biography

 Wiseman was born in Burlington, Ontario.
 As a youth, he played in the 1995 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Wexford, Toronto.